Ericwang6/tyk2_dp/README.md

    - `lcurves`: the lcurve.out files to plot
    - `labels`: the legends for each file in `lcurves`

-To generate a figure for learning curve, just run `python lcurve_plot.py plot.json`
+To plot learning curves, just run `python lcurve_plot.py plot.json`
 + `test.py`: script to evaluate energy and forces for all conformers in training data
 + `plot_err_distribution.py`: script to plot unsigned error distribution and RMSE
 ## ligands_5ns